-Based solely on our examination of the copies of such forms received by us, or written representations from reporting persons that no Forms 3, 4 or 5 were required of such persons, we believe that during our fiscal year ended December 31, 2019, our directors, executive officers and 10% stockholders complied with all Section 16(a) filing requirements, with the exception that each of Michael H. Carrel, M. Andrew Wade, Justin J. Noznesky, Salvatore Privitera and Douglas J. Seith filed one late Form 4.
-Each of the late Form 4's related to the annual grant of shares by each reporting person pursuant to the Company's 2014 Amended Stock Incentive Plan filed one business day late.
+Based solely on our examination of the copies of such forms received by us, or written representations from reporting persons that no Forms 3, 4 or 5 were required of such persons, we believe that during our fiscal year ended December 31, 2021, our directors, executive officers and 10% stockholders complied with all Section 16(a) filing requirements, with the exception of Regina E. Groves, who filed one late Form 4 in October 2021 with respect to a transaction that occurred in April 2021.